mikemcbride/website/blog/color-picker-input-with-validation/index.md

 published: true
 ---

-<p class="text-grey-darker italic">Note: this was written in an AngularJS app but the logic for evaluating a color picker is easily used in any JS application or framework - there's nothing Angular specific, it's just an implementation detail.</p>
+<p class="text-gray italic">Note: this was written in an AngularJS app but the logic for evaluating a color picker is easily used in any JS application or framework - there's nothing Angular specific, it's just an implementation detail.</p>

 ---